-The most critical departmental listserv for Ph.D. graduate students is named PSYGrads.
-All Ph.D. graduate students are required to subscribe to it and may not unsubscribe.
-The listserv is designed to disseminate announcements and share psychology-related information, so please be sure to read all its messages.
+The most critical departmental listserv for Ph.D. graduate students is named PSYPHDGrads.
+All Ph.D. students are required to subscribe to it and may not unsubscribe.
+The listserv disseminates announcements and shares psychology-related information, so please be sure to read all its messages.
 The list is moderated for content and subscription membership.
-Subscribe and update your email address to the listserv through http://mailman.acomp.usf.edu/mailman/listinfo/psygrads.
+Subscribe and update your email address to the listserv through PSYPHDGRADS Listserv.

-The second critical departmental listserv is the one for your Ph.D. concentration: CL Psych http://mailman.acomp.usf.edu/mailman/listinfo/clpsych,
+The second critical departmental listserv is the one for your Ph.D. concentration: